-The simplest way to test for a Python installation on your Windows server is to open a command prompt (click on the Windows icon and type cmd, then click on the command prompt icon).
+The simplest way to test for a Python installation on your Windows server is to open a command prompt.
 Once a command prompt window opens, type python and press Enter.
-If Python is installed correctly, you should see output similar to what is shown below:
+If Python is installed correctly, you should see output similar to what is shown below.

 If you receive a message like:

 Python is not recognized as an internal or external command, operable program or batch file.

-Python is either not installed or the system variable path hasn’t been set.
-You’ll need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
-For more information about installing and using Python, see our article on how to install python on windows.
+Python is either not installed or the system variable path has not been set.
+You will need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
+For more information about installing and using Python, see our article on how to install python on Windows.

-Once you’ve confirmed that Python is correctly installed, you can proceed with installing Pip.
+Once you have confirmed that Python is installed correctly, we can proceed with installing Pip.

 - Download get-pip.py to a folder on your computer.

-- Open a command prompt and navigate to the folder containing get-pip.py.
+- Open a command prompt and navigate to the folder containing the get-pip.py installer.

 - Run the following command:

-You can verify that Pip was installed correctly by opening a command prompt and entering the following command:
+We can now verify that Pip was installed correctly by opening a command prompt and entering the following command.